kalxas/rasdaman/doc/main/02_inst-guide.rst

 Without ``-force`` and ``-kill``, the server is marked for shut down and will actually be terminated by sending ``SIGTERM`` after completing the current transaction.
-With ``-force`` and ``-kill``, the server is terminated instant­­an­eously; this should be handled with extreme caution, as experience shows that relational database systems react differently on such a situation: usually a running transaction is aborted (which is the desired behavior), but sometimes the running transaction is committed
+With ``-force`` and ``-kill``, the server is terminated instantaneously; this should be handled with extreme caution, as experience shows that relational database systems react differently on such a situation: usually a running transaction is aborted (which is the desired behavior), but sometimes the running transaction is committed